 You need to want it.

 Staying in our comfort zone is…well…comforting.
-We’re all creatures of habits and that often prevents us from making any big changes – no matter how bad we want different.
+We’re all creatures of habits, which often prevents us from making any big changes – no matter how bad we want different.
 Think about it.
-How many times have you said “I want to be healthier, skinnier, or in better shape” only to stay on the couch instead of exercising or ordering fries instead of a salad.
-What you really wanted are the habits you’re used too.
+How many times have you said, “I want to be healthier, skinnier, or in better shape,” only to stay on the couch instead of exercising or ordering fries instead of a salad?
+What you really wanted are the habits you’re used to.

-To start the process of changing your life you need to want change more than wanting to stay in your comfort zone.
+To start changing your life, you need to want change more than wanting to stay in your comfort zone.

 Is that going to be easy?
 Probably not.

-But if you want change then you need to want it more than you don’t.
-This mean pushing yourself to exercise when you’d rather lay on the couch.
+But if you want to change then, you need to want it more than you don’t.
+This means pushing yourself to exercise when you’d rather lay on the couch.
 Or drinking a green smoothie instead of eating a bagel.
 Going to bed early instead of watching TV.

 Believe you can do it

-However, even if you’ve failed a million times over you must believe you can do this.
-One of my favorite quotes is fall down 8 times get up 9.
+However, even if you’ve failed a million times over, you must believe you can do this.
+One of my favorite quotes is, fall 8 times, get up 9.